LDJ-65 THIRD QUARTER 2019 (FULL-COLOR, 40 PAGES)

 Summary:

 Mike McGinley presents an innovative approach to modeling different historical eras on the same layout using swappable “plates”—modular structures and scenery sections that can be physically replaced to reflect different time periods.
-This method allows operators to experience freight and passenger operations from 1946, 1955, 1971, and 2006 with reasonable historical accuracy.
-The article details the logic behind the plates, how they’re constructed and stored, and the operational and aesthetic benefits they provide.
+Goals include photography with equipment, vehicles, and structures suited to the time period selected.
+This method allows operators to experience freight and passenger operations from 1946, 1955, 1971, through 2006 in five-year segments with reasonable historical accuracy.
+The article details the logic behind the plates, how they’re constructed, and the operational and aesthetic benefits they provide.
 The approach is ideal for prototype-inspired freelancers who wish to explore different historical scenarios without building entirely new layouts.

-Title: Creating a New Layout Room in a Custom Home
+Title: Creating a New Layout Room in a Custom Home: New construction presents promise-and pitfalls: Page 9-23

 Author: Don Winn

-Layout Size: Dedicated train room in new custom home
+Size: Club: 30’ x 45’; L-shaped dedicated train room in new custom home

 Summary:

-Don Winn shares his experience designing and constructing a model railroad layout room from scratch while building a custom house.
-This article is a hybrid of personal narrative and technical insight, detailing decisions about HVAC, insulation, cabinetry, and workspaces to optimize the model railroading experience.
+Don Winn shares his experience designing and constructing a model railroad layout room while building a custom house.
+His hybrid of personal narrative and technical insight, visits to construction site during construction, detailing daily decisions about HVAC, ventilation, plumbing connections, insulation, cabinetry, access for construction materials and personnel, and workspaces to optimize the model railroading experience.
 He emphasizes user comfort, flexibility (quasi-sectional benchwork), and operational flow, illustrating how hobby considerations can harmoniously integrate into residential construction.
-The train room is designed with future layout building in mind, laying the groundwork for an efficient and enjoyable modeling space.
+He describes the use of a 3-D mockup of the layout in its room as an aid in planning and visualizing.

 Author: Jeremy Dummler